Information & Resources for Current Students

 Clinical Laboratory Sciences and Surgical Technology Practicum Application Process

-Please complete the required Practicum Application Forms and submit to the School of Clinical Sciences Secretary, West Science Room 3515, who will initial and date.
+Please complete the required Practicum Application Forms and submit to the School of Clinical Sciences Administrative Assistant, West Science Room 3515, who will initial and date.

 - Complete the information requested on the cover page of the application form.
 Identify the semester and year that you will complete the practicum.